WinX DVD Ripper Platinum icon Play DVDs on Mac without Errors

 Solution 1.
 Change your DVD drive region in DVD Player on Mac

 Insert a DVD into your Mac that has a different region code than the one your DVD drive is set to.
 Then, you'll see a dialogue saying you need to select the region for your DVD drive.
-Just click on the the drop-down menu of "Change drive region to" and select a region code.
+Just click on the drop-down menu for "Change drive region to" and select a region code.
 And then click "Set Drive Region" and click the "Lock" icon to save your changes.

 Change DVD drive region in DVD Player on Mac